mikelyou/mikelyou.github.io/_posts/2020-01-02-hodgepodge.md

 ## Hide posts at homepage

-Using `hidden: true` at post head can hide perticular post at homepage, but it's still visible at archive, and can be reached through link from neighboring posts.
+Using `hidden: true` at post head can hide particular post at homepage, but it's still visible at archive, and can be reached through link from neighboring posts.

 Using `published: false` will totally exclude it from website.